 Reserve Requirement = the Ten-Minute Reserve Requirement during the interval.

+Total Capacity Supply Obligation =

-the total amount of Capacity Supply Obligations in the New England Control Area during the interval. the total amount of Capacity Supply Obligations in the New England Control Area during the interval
+For each interval that occurs during Demand Resource On Peak or Demand Resource Seasonal Peak Hours, the total amount of Capacity Supply Obligations in the New England Control Area during the interval.

+For each interval that occurs outside of Demand Resource On Peak or Demand Resource Seasonal Peak Hours, the total amount of Capacity Supply Obligations in the New England Control Area during the interval excluding the Capacity Supply Obligations associated with Energy Efficiency measures.

 (c) If the Capacity Scarcity Condition is a result of a violation of the Zonal Reserve Requirement such that the associated Reserve Constraint Penalty Factor pricing applies, then the terms used in the formula above shall be calculated as follows: